mlwalters/mlwalters/README.md

 Before joining LaunchCode's CoderGirl JavaScript & C# Web Development program where I also got familiar with Angular, Self-taught JavaScript, HTML, CSS, Bootstrap, Node.js, TypeScript for 6~ months using freeCodeCamp, Udemy, and YouTube tutorials.

-#### I am available for remote full-time employment mainly focused on C#/.NET and JavaScript Web Development.
+#### I am available for remote full-stack/front-end/back-end full-time employment mainly focused on C#/.NET and/or JavaScript Web Development.

 📧 How to reach me: LinkedIn